 Each blog is also associated with two or more tags.
 In the example below, the tags associated with this blog are “content writing” and “content writing services.”

 For example, here’s how Pepper Content organizes its blog into categories.

 You can associate each blog with one or two categories.
 A well-structured blog section is well-appreciated by Google’s crawlers.

 Moreover, readers will notice the H1 tag whenever they enter your website.
 The H1 tag is nothing but the title of the blog.
 Write a catchy and engaging H1 tag to capture the reader’s attention.
-The H1 tag should also be able to tell the reader what exactly will be in the blog.
-Also, every content writer should always make sure to include a long-tailed keyword in their title.
+The H1 tag should also tell the reader what exactly will be in the blog.
+Also, every content writer should always include a long-tailed keyword in their title.

 Along with the title and H1 tag, it is vital to have supportive subheadings.
 The subheadings give structure and a smooth flow to your blog.
 Always remember you do not have to use keywords in your subheadings.
 You need to add subheadings that are engaging and entice the reader to continue reading.

 6. Use the primary keyword in the SEO title

 The SEO title is a secondary title that’s different from the actual title of your blog.
 SEO titles are HTML tags used by page crawlers to index the website.
 Too much jargon?
-Basically, SEO titles or meta titles appear as the title of your article when someone searches for you on Google.
+SEO titles or meta titles appear as the title of your article when someone searches for you on Google.

 For example, here’s a title that appears from WebMD for the keyword “omega 3 supplements”: